a2not/nixos-in-lima/README.md

 At first I started thinking about this idea in order to migrate my dev environment into NixOS, but since I know nothing about Nix either, no idea what to do next.
 I'll go ahead and acclimatize Nix as a package manager in both my current linux setup and MacOS, so that I can appreciate the benefits of NixOS...

+Running NixOS VM can be done solely with qemu as well, see this; [NixOS virtual machines](https://nix.dev/tutorials/nixos/nixos-configuration-on-vm)